premail/premail/README.md

 ├── buildTemplates   Build MJML templates from Handlebars templates.
 ├── buildHTML        Build HTML files from MJML templates.
 ├── buildText        Generate a plain-text version of the email.
-├── watchStyles      Watch Sass and rebuild CSS files on changes.
-├── watchHTML        Watch templates and rebuild HTML files on changes.
-├── watchText        Watch rendered HTML file and rebuild plain-text version on changes.
 ├── formatTemplates  Format MJML templates with Prettier.
 ├── cleanTemp        Remove temporary files from the current design or email.
 ├── cleanGen         Remove generated files from the current design or email.